Canonical lifts and $\delta$-structures: -structures and Witt vectors

-Once again, such a polynomial exists because we can apply the Leibniz rules (1)--(3) repeatedly, and one can show it is unique by considering the $p$-torsion free case.
+Once again, such polynomials exist because we can apply the Leibniz rules (1)--(3) repeatedly, and one can show they are unique by considering the case of $p$-torsion-free rings.
+(The polynomials $Z_n$ have no simple closed-form description.
+This is one drawback of the Buium--Joyal components, compared to the Witt components, where the analogous polynomials are the usual Witt polynomials.)
 Finally, the ghost map descends to a homomorphism on the truncations:

 where the target has the product ring structure.